mrtamm/sqlstore/MANUAL.md

 ```

 Regarding the previous sample, notice how in the scripts file the binding
 between parameter values and the SQL script is done.
-The places where the
+The places, where the
-parameter values are substituted are actually replaced with question marks (?),
+parameter values are substituted, are actually replaced with question marks
-as usually with JDBC statements.
+(?), as usually with JDBC statements.
 At execution time, parameter values are
 evaluated based on given expressions and are bound to the JDBC statement.

 SqlStore also supports transactions as long as the block of statements is